TestingUser47/Automate-the-Boring-Stuff-Projects/Chapter 3/Chapter 3 Notes.md

 **Example**

+''' python
 while True:
     print('What is your name?')
     Name = input('>')

     if Name == '':
-        print ('You added nothing.')
+        print('You added nothing.')
-        break
+        print('Please enter alphabetical letters only')
+        # No break here - continues the loop to ask again
     elif Name.isalpha():
         print("Thank you!")
-            break
+        break  # Exit after valid input
     else:
-            print ("Please enter alphabetical letters only")
+        print("Please enter alphabetical letters only")
-            exit()

-print ('Goodbye!')
+        # No break here either - continues the loop

+print('Goodbye! ' + Name)

+'''

-- This code asks the user for their name and checks if the input is valid (only alphabetical letters).
-If the input is empty, it prompts again.
-If the input contains non-alphabetical characters, it exits the program.
+- This code snippet demonstrates a while loop that continues to prompt the user for their name until they provide a valid alphabetical input.
+It handles empty inputs and non-alphabetical characters by providing appropriate feedback and re-prompting the user.

-# While Loop Flow Diagram
+# While Break Flow Diagram

 ```mermaid